Deep-MI/FastSurfer/README.md

 Henschel L, Conjeti S, Estrada S, Diers K, Fischl B, Reuter M, FastSurfer - A fast and accurate deep learning based neuroimaging pipeline, NeuroImage 219 (2020), 117012. https://doi.org/10.1016/j.neuroimage.2020.117012

 ## Acknowledgements
-The recon-surf pipeline is largely based on FreeSurfer including the use of one binary (mris_make_surfaces) from the dev version. https://surfer.nmr.mgh.harvard.edu/fswiki/FreeSurferMethodsCitation
+The recon-surf pipeline is largely based on FreeSurfer including mris_make_surfaces which we bundle in binary form to patch a problem with the one in FreeSurfer 6.0. https://surfer.nmr.mgh.harvard.edu/fswiki/FreeSurferMethodsCitation